January 14th 700-900 pm

 Melissa, a native of Jessamine County, is a project manager in the healthcare IT industry and a doctoral candidate at the University of Kentucky.
-She is a proud alum of Berea College and the University of the Cumberlands.
+She is a proud alum of Berea College and the University of the Cumberlands where she earned degress in Liberal Arts, and Teaching.
+She is currently a PhD candidate at the University of Kentucky where she researches adolescent literacy and multimodal texts such as graphic novels.
 Melissa was honored as a Kentucky Colonel in 2022 for her contributions as one of the two co-founders of Camp Beacon.
-Passionate about making camp neuroinclusive and financially accessible, Melissa is dedicated to ensuring cost is never a barrier for families and all camper identities are honored.
-Melissa’s poem ‘Sick Day’ about the complexities of being a rural, queer teen is featured in Dispatched: A Rural Anthology by Backwoods Press.
+Passionate about making camp neuroinclusive and financially accessible, Melissa is dedicated to ensuring cost is never a barrier for families and that all camper identities are honored.
+Melissa’s poem ‘Sick Day’ about the complexities of being a rural, queer teen featured in Dispatched: A Rural Anthology by Backwoods Press.
+Her poetry has also been featured in Mountain Movement Magazine.
 She currently serves on the advisory council for Partnership for a Resilient Kentucky, advocating for autistic children.
-Melissa was recently chosen as one of the 2025 cohort members for the Kentucky Rural-Urban Exchange.
-In her free time, she enjoys adventuring with her husband and daughter, kayaking, and fishing.
+Melissa was recently chosen as one of the 2025-2026 cohort members for the Kentucky Rural-Urban Exchange.
+In her free time, she enjoys adventuring with her husband of 30 years and daughter, kayaking, and fishing.

 Serenity is a proud Kentuckian from Hardin County, where she is currently employed in retail.
 She is active both in her community and across the state, advocating for civic engagement and LGBTQ rights.
 Serenity believes in a Kentucky that is welcoming and inclusive to Kentuckians from all walks of life, not just a select few.